-Many patients find difficulty accessing the health system as the health system is complex, has its own language that can be hard to understand (and remember), and with increased workloads staff have less time to spend with patients.
+Many people find difficulty accessing the health system as the health system is complex, has its own language that can be hard to understand (and remember), and with increased workloads staff have less time to spend with patients

-The Faith Community Nurse can help clients to access and appropriately utilise the health system, find additional resources to both inform and support the client, help the client access and evaluate information on health, and can be an advocate for the client in the system.
+A person in the role of health navigator can help people to access and appropriately utilise the health system, find additional resources to both inform and support the person, help the person access and evaluate information on health, and can be an advocate for the person in the system.

 ‘Only about 40% of adults have the level of individual health literacy they need to be able to make well-informed decisions and take action about their health.
 Some of the impacts of low health literacy can include:

 • poorer knowledge of health conditions

 • less use of preventive health services, like screening or vaccinations